 India Tests Long-Range Missile, Lauding 'Major Boost' To Military Capability

 India has successfully test-fired a nuclear-capable intercontinental ballistic missile.
-Indian authorities say the launch sent an Agni-V, a missile with a strike range of some 3,100 miles, flying from an island off the country's east coast in mid-morning local time Thursday.
+Indian authorities say the launch sent an Agni-V, a missile with a strike range of some 3,100 miles, flying from an island off the country's east coast in midmorning local time Thursday.

-In a tweet heralding the test, Indian Defense Minister Nirmala Sitharaman described it as "major boost to the defence capabilities of our country."
+In a tweet heralding the test, Indian Defense Minister Nirmala Sitharaman described it as a "major boost to the defence capabilities of our country."

 Smt @nsitharaman congratulates @DRDO_India , the Armed Forces and Defence Industry for the successful flight test of the long range ballistic missile Agni-V. A major boost to the defence capabilities of our country. #MakeInIndia4Defence https://t.co/Jl2mh6gEWn— Raksha Mantri (@DefenceMinIndia) January 18, 2018